Chart tiles come in five types. The chart type changes how the same numbers look and which follow-on options become available.

 Stacked bar

 Stacks multiple metrics or breakdown segments into a single bar per period.
-Best for seeing how a total is composed and how composition shifts over time.- Use multiple metrics or a breakdown to define what gets stacked.
+Best for seeing how a total is composed and how composition shifts over time.

 - Does not support comparisons.